marcodejongh/lockyourscreen/README.md

 If you want to use this to teach infidels too lock their screen you have to make a fork.
+Because for obvious reasons I wont be sharing the private key.

 Steps to teaching infidels